Removing bias within facial verification AI with more diverse data

 The issue of conscious or unconscious bias is often brought up when considering facial biometric algorithms.
 One major reason for this is the lack of diversity in the datasets used for training such algorithms.
 The focus here was to get a more representative dataset, through greater diversity within end-users physical characteristics from one point.
 A second key component is diversity within the environment of the collected data – that is to say: avoiding controlled environments, and representing real life conditions displaying similar characteristics to the ones met by the end customers and all the challenges it encompasses.
 These include acquisition devices, variety of luminosity, environment, and others.

 1) outsourcing the task to a partner who could deal responsibly with personal and sensitive data

-2) to create the most diverse and representative dataset possible – gathering participants from a wide range of ethnicity, geography, religion, age, and gender.
+2) to create the most diverse and representative dataset possible – gathering participants from a wide range of gender, age, religion and geography.

 Image of Unissey’s solution in action